 Well, it’s the final day and I’m so sad it’s over.
 ProCigar is such a wonderful week celebrating all that the industry, specifically Dominican cigars, has to offer.
 Today, I wanted to do something a little different so I went to the Cigar Family Charitable Foundation.
 Founded in part by both Carlos Fuente Jr. and Eric Newman, this foundation features a beautiful school where, among all the main subjects, the students are also taught computer skills, dance, music, art, and even karate.
 Within the next few years, Newman told me the plans are to build a nursing school.

 I got to sit down and talk with Eric Newman, of J.C.
-Newman Cigar Company, for awhile about the foundation, its inception, and what it means to the country, so look for that feature coming soon.
+Newman Cigar Company, for awhile about the foundation, its inception, and what it means to the country; read the full story ci.

 After, we went over the the Hemingway House for lunch and cigars, smack dab in the middle of the Fuente fields and tobacco barns.
 It’s like a scene straight out of a movie, or taken off a postcard.
 If you ever get the chance to visit, do not miss it.
 Go!